 For up to 1 month, the world has been tending towards a standstill because of the novel coronavirus disease (COVID-19).
 This pandemic is one of the direst in recent times and it has led to varying directives from governmental and non-governmental bodies all around the world.
 Currently, Italy is the hardest hit nation and the country is locked down.

+Why a Muslim should know about the Coronavirus (COVID-19) Pandemic?.
 The United States has restricted inbound travels and many academic institutions have switched their mode of learning from physical to online.
 Campuses have been emptied in some schools and conferences and competitions have been paused indefinitely.

 So far, the atmosphere has been saturated with a cocktail of emotions.
 There is panic, fear, and defiance and in some corners, there is hope and relaxation on people’s minds.
 For many, the thought of tawakkul and qadr has kept them hopeful and relaxed.